heclak/community-a4e-c/README.md

 **Q: Is it really free?**

-- Yes, it’s really free!
+- Yes, it's really free!

 **Q: How large is the module?**